We are thrilled to announce that Surfline has chosen Split to improve phased rollouts and to help their engineering team scale.

 As Surfline grew to become the world’s largest surf forecasting site, with the largest marine camera network in the world, the product and engineering team building and maintaining the site grew as well.
 The team at Surfline started using various approaches to handle the increasing scale of the team and the enhancements and new products Surfline was rolling out.

 The team had been inching closer and closer to a continuous delivery model.
-Development was done on a master (i.e., trunk).
-Roughly twice a week release branches were cut off the master and put into staging for quality assurance (QA).
+Development was done on a main (i.e., trunk).
+Roughly twice a week release branches were cut off the main and put into staging for quality assurance (QA).
 If the release candidate passed all tests, it would then be pushed into production.
 A standard process that many modern engineering teams follow.

 The issue was that these deployments were all or nothing.
 If a release candidate had some important fixes or new features that the team was under pressure to go live with, however, it also introduced some new bugs, there was no way to choose only the desired code updates to be deployed in production.